-Generally, soil with a large proportion of sand will be well-draining but hard to hold water and nutrients.
+Generally, soil with a large proportion of sand will be well-draining but will have difficulty holding water and nutrients.
 On the other hand, clay soils tend to hold lots of water and nutrients but have difficulty draining excess water.
 Silt soils fall in between.

 Natural soils also often contain organic matter.
-This material tends to improve soil function, no matter the soil’s texture.
+This material improves soil function, no matter the soil’s texture.

-With all this information in mind, be aware that houseplants are rarely grown in native soil.
-Instead, they’re grown in potting mixes designed to provide just what these plants need.
+Considering all this information, be aware that houseplants are rarely grown in native soil.
+Instead, they’re grown in potting mixes designed to provide these plants’ needs.

 There is a wide variety of potting mixes available, but each is made up of similar components.
 The following materials are commonly used in potting mix.

 - Coco Coir is a type of organic matter made from coconut husks.
 It improves drainage and aeration while also holding water and nutrients.

 - Compost is decomposed organic matter.
 Beware that not all compost is the same; thoroughly aged compost works best for potting soils.

 - Perlite is a type of expanded rock that looks like tiny bits of styrofoam.
 You can use it to improve aeration and drainage.

 - Pine Bark Fines are small pieces of pine bark that improve aeration and drainage.

 - Pumice is a type of volcanic rock with many tiny pores.
 It improves aeration and drainage.